department participates in the Honors Program. As a member of the Honors

 average.
 All members must present an initiation paper on a literary

 professor of English, is the faculty advisor for the campus chapter of

 Lambda Iota Tau.
-She may be contacted at her office by phone
+He may be contacted at his office by phone

 The mission of the Towson University Tree Club, an SGA approved student organization, is to preserve and improve Towson University's campus through advocating for the planting